Protien:

 Method: Grill/Smoker, Stove top, and Sous vide

-Teres Major is not a cut you are likely to find at your local grocery, or even at most butcher shops.
-It is a seldom used muscle, and as such is very tender yet remains sadly unknown in the U.S. It originates from the shoulder portion of the cow, or the beef clod, which is another popular cut in Texas BBQ that, sadly, has not really made its way outside of the Lone Star state.
+Also referred to as petite tender, teres major is not a cut you are likely to find at your local grocery, or even at most butcher shops.
+It is a seldom used muscle of the chuck section of the beef shoulder and, as such, is very tender yet remains sadly unknown in the U.S. Also called shoulder tender, this tender cut of beef originates from the front leg of the cow or beef clod near the shoulder blade.
+The cut is roughly the size of a pork tenderloin and is full of rich flavor.
 Some have compared it to a poor man's beef tenderloin, we just call it delicious.

 Sourcing Your Teres Major

-One of our other favorite sources for teres major, is Snake River Farms, who produce some of the best American Wagyu in the nation and provide beef to many of the best restaurants and BBQ teams in the country.
+One of our other favorite sources for American Wagyu teres major, is Snake River Farms, who produce some of the best American Wagyu in the nation and provide beef to many of the best restaurants and BBQ teams in the country.
 They also ship nationally.
+The cut is becoming a little more popular so check with your local butcher shop to see if they carry the cut of steak.

 Cooking the Teres Major

 This method does require a smoker or grill, sous vide, and a hot skillet.
-If you do not have a sous vide, you can cook it entirely on the smoker or grill, there is just less margin for error, it may not be as tender, and your timeline has a lot less flexibility if you are cooking on a deadline.
-You can learn about why sous vide may be the next toy you need in your kitchen here or in our Equipment/Tools of the Trade page:
+If you do not have a sous vide, you can cook the petite tender entirely on the smoker or grill, there is just less margin for error, it may not be as tender, and your timeline has a lot less flexibility if you are cooking on a deadline.
+You can learn about why sous vide may be the next toy you need in your kitchen here or in our Equipment/Tools of the Trade page.

 Prepping the meat

-So now that you have made a quick trip to the butcher and picked up roughly 2 pound teres major roast and your favorite BBQ rub for beef (steak or brisket) you are just about set to go.
-Other than that all you need is some salt and butter to finish the dish with.
+So now that you have made a quick trip to the local butcher and picked up roughly 2-pound teres major roast and your favorite BBQ rub for beef (steak or brisket) you are just about set to go.
+Other than that, all you need is some Kosher salt and butter to finish the dish with.

 Liberally coat with the beef rub on all sides.
 Use your favorite rub.
 For this we used Oakridge BBQ Black OPS Brisket Rub.
-Next, cover with Saran Wrap and let sit at room temp for about an hour, while you set up the grill/smoker.
+Our Ancho Espresso Steak Rub or Chicago Style Steak Rub also work great.
+Next, cover with Saran wrap or plastic wrap and let sit at room temp for about an hour, while you set up the grill/smoker.

 Cooking the petite tender

 Heat your grill or smoker to 250 degrees.
-We like to cook this over oak, but pick out your favorite.
+We like to cook this over oak but pick out your favorite.
+Cook over indirect heat.

 We highly recommend monitoring the internal temperature of the meat with a meat thermometer.
 You can read more about this useful tool here: